rdov/rdov.github.io/rdov_whitepaper.md

 This is a very long-term, Indirect Services strategy, but if successful gives the developer a full career.
 Once a developer has produced a successful open source project, anyone can see and evaluate their capabilities.
 This open evaluation should lead to good-match partnerships.

 One issue is that the up front work and subsequent build out time of the co-founded venture mean the developer doesn't get paid for a long time.
 Often the co-founded venture is not guaranteed to be profitable, either, in which case the developer undertook one free and then one unprofitable venture in a row.
-This strategy should only be undertaken if supplimental income or a significant savings reserve is available to the developer.
+This strategy should only be undertaken if supplemental income or a significant savings reserve is available to the developer.

 ## Aligning Incentives with RDOV Incubators